canmom/canmom.github.io/_posts/animation/2023-03-22-when-robots-got-muscles.md

 {% include figure.html src="embed/animation/robots/gunnm-3.webp" alt="Still from Gunnm.
 A badly damaged Yugo leans back against the same cable." %}

 which gets mashed to pieces in the finale of the OVA.
-There’s a striking mechaguro scene in which Gally catches Yugo, but leaves him hanging by a fraying arm, which snaps, leaving him to fall to his death.
+There’s a striking mechabare scene in which Gally catches Yugo, but leaves him hanging by a fraying arm, which snaps, leaving him to fall to his death.
 Compared to later iterations of the ‘robot arm torn apart’ device, this one’s relatively light on detail…

 {% include figure.html src="embed/animation/robots/gunnm-4.webp" alt="Still from Gunnm.
 Yugo's arm tears apart as Gally tries to rescue him.
 The inside of his arm is mostly cables." %}